 iPhone 14 vs iPhone 14 Plus: What’s the difference?

-Apple’s yearly smartphone launch has just taken place, bringing with it four new iPhones, including the iPhone 14, 14 Plus, 14 Pro and 14 Pro Max.
+Apple’s yearly smartphone launch has been and gone, bringing with it four new iPhones, including the iPhone 14, 14 Plus, 14 Pro and 14 Pro Max.
 But, how does the standard iPhone 14 compares to the larger iPhone 14 Plus.

 Keep reading to learn all the similarities and differences between the two non-Pro iPhones arriving in 2022.